 The present status of livestock (cow/bullock, buffalo, goats and sheep) and poultry (duck and chicken) in the study area have been evaluated through field level survey in consultation with the local people using methods namely PRA, (Participatory Rural Appraisal), RRA (Rapid Rural Appraisal) and KII (Key Informant Interview).
-Livestock resources data were also collected from secondary sources from upazila livestock office.
+Livestock resources data has also been collected from secondary sources from upazila livestock office, NGO working with BGP.